ChinniganCode/seng4400-azure-functions/README.md

 - https://learn.microsoft.com/en-us/azure/app-service/deploy-configure-credentials?tabs=portal#userscope

-By far the easiest way to deploy this code is by the VSCode Azure plugin, whereby you just go into Azure sidetab,  go to workspace, select 'Deploy to Function App' and enter the Function App you created
+By far the easiest way to deploy this code is by the VSCode Azure plugin, whereby you just go into Azure sidetab, go to workspace, select 'Deploy to Function App' and enter the Function App you created in the Azure Portal.
+Azure should then handle the rest.